ThomasDOtto/ILRA/README.md

 source external_software/path_to_source; ./external_software/finish_installation.sh
 ```

-3) The last option is to manually install the required software (please find the list and further details in the INSTALL file).
+3) The last option is to manually install the required software (please find the list and further details in the 'INSTALL' file).

 ## Quick start